t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 2. Industrial Internet Consortium {{IIoT}}: The consortium defines reference architectures and security frameworks for development, adoption and widespread use of Industrial Internet technologies based on existing IETF standards.

-3. Internet Protocol for Smart Objects IPSO {{IPSO}}: The alliance specifies a common object model that would enable application software on any device to interoperate with other conforming devices.
+3. Internet Protocol for Smart Objects IPSO {{IPSO}}: The alliance specifies a common object model that enables application software on any device to interoperate with other conforming devices.

 4. OneM2M {{OneM2M}}: The standards body defines technical and API specifications for IoT devices.
 It aims to create a service layer that can run on any IoT device hardware and software.